csourav08/test_-Fornova/README.md

 qantas.com scrapper:

-This is simple scraper that uses Playwright to extract data from qantas.com Using Playwright and requests libraty
+This is simple scraper that extract data from qantas.com Using Playwright and requests libraty

 To Install: